adityjoshi/obsidian/EDM.md

 3 Ideate : Now focus on the problem statement only and come up with ideas that solve the problem.
 The point is not to get a perfect idea, but rather to come up with as many ideas as possible.
 This involves brainstorming sessions and sketching ideas.
 The goal is to come up with as many ideas as possible fostering creativity.
-Like designing a old people friendly hoverboard and modified pushcar.
+Like designing a old people friendly hoverboard and modified push car.
 Whatever you have in your mind design it and and show it to the people whom you are trying to help and get their feedback.

 4 Prototype : Now take a moment and look what you have learned from your conversations about different ideas.